 The Department of Natural Resources manages Larimer County’s great outdoor places, including open spaces and magnificent water-based recreation areas, and fosters responsible land stewardship through weed management and healthy forest practices.
 To learn more, visit www.larimer.org/naturalresources.

-Friday, January 12, 7:00 p.m. – 9:00 p.m.
-“Stargazing with the Northern Colorado Astronomical Society” Join members of the Northern Colorado Astronomical Society (NCAS) for an up-close look at the night sky over the Rockies.
-Telescopes will […]
+Guided Hikes and Events Saturday, February 3, 7:00 p.m. – 9:00 p.m.
+“Stargazing with the Northern Colorado Astronomical Society” Join members of the Northern Colorado Astronomical Society (NCAS) for an up-close look at the night sky over […]